 This topic assumes that you are familiar with high-safety mode.
 For more information, see Synchronous Database Mirroring (High-Safety Mode).

 The database administrator can use manual failover for upgrading hardware or software without sacrificing availability.
 To use database mirroring for software upgrades, the mirror server and/or system must have already received the upgrades.

 Database mirroring should be able to do a rolling upgrade, but this is not guaranteed, because future changes are unknown.

 The following figure illustrates an instance of using manual failover to maintain database availability while you upgrade a database server instance.
 When the upgrade is completed, an administrator may optionally fail over back to the original server instance.
 This is useful when the administrator wants to stop the mirroring session and use the mirror server elsewhere.
 In this way, a single server instance can be used repeatedly when updating a series of database server instances.

-Manual failover requires transaction safety to be set to FULL (that is, high-safety mode).
-When the partners are connected and the database is already synchronized, manual failover is supported.
+Manual failover requires transaction safety to be set to FULL and the database to be in the SYNCHRONIZED state.